simondlevy/GooMPy/README.md

   https://developers.google.com/maps/documentation/staticmaps/#api_key

 Once you have your key, put it in the file goompy/key.py, and GooMPy will use it in fetching map tiles.

+You'll need the Python Image Library (PIL) or equivalent (Pillow for Windows and OS X) installed on your computer equivalent to run GooMPy.